alistermarc/filipino-fake-news-detection/README.md

 The best-performing model (SGD) was deployed using a simple Flask web application.
 This allows users to input text and receive an instant prediction of whether the news is real or fake, demonstrating a practical application of the research.

+## Deployment

+The web application is deployed on Hugging Face Spaces and can be accessed here: [https://huggingface.co/spaces/alistermarc/filipino-fake-news-detection](https://huggingface.co/spaces/alistermarc/filipino-fake-news-detection)

 ## Conclusion

 This study successfully developed a simple yet effective model for identifying fake news in the Filipino language, achieving an accuracy (96.26%) comparable to more complex deep learning approaches.
 The Stochastic Gradient Descent classifier proved to be the optimal model due to its high accuracy and efficiency.
 This work marks a significant advancement by creating an easily deployable tool to combat misinformation in the Philippines.